Andrea Feldman: Death

-"Andrea and I were engaged at the time and we were going to get married.
+Photographer Leee Black Childers was dating Feldman at the time and said leading up to her death she had begun to act strange towards him: "Andrea and I were engaged at the time and we were going to get married.
 It was sort of a ploy at first but it started to get serious.
-Her parents would commit her to Bellevue now and then to keep her under their thumb.
-Things seemed a little strange between us when I got back from doing Pork, a play we were performing in England.
-It was real wild for a while there, and Andrea was acting very strange toward me, like she didn't trust me.
-All of a sudden in the middle of all the mayhem, Andrea stood up on a chair and held a picture of Marilyn Monroe over her head, and she just stood there.
-And a couple of people at other tables said, "Oh, it's Showtime!"
-After a long time of just standing there, she said, "Marilyn died; love me while you can!"
-The next day, she jumped from the fourteenth-floor window of her uncle's apartment" - Leee Black Childers.
+Her parents would commit her to Bellevue now and then to keep her under their thumb."
+Childers recalled that the day before her suicide, "Andrea stood up on a chair and held a picture of Marilyn Monroe over her head, and she just stood there ...
+After a long time of just standing there, she said, 'Marilyn died; love me while you can!'"